KhadeerBasha44/KhadeerBasha44/README.md

 ## 💡 About Me

 - 👨‍💻 I'm a Data Analyst and ML Enthusiast from India
-- 💻 Skilled in Python, Machine Learning, Deep Learning, PySpark, R, SQL, Excel, Power BI
+- 💻 Skilled in Python, Machine Learning, Deep Learning, R, SQL, Excel, Power BI
-- 🤖 Experienced with algorithms like Random Forest, SVM, Logistic Regression, and Gradient Boosting
 - 📊 Built predictive systems for insurance cost, disease prediction & airline analysis
-- 🌱 Currently learning: AI Productization, AutoML, and NLP
-- 🎓 Pursuing Integrated M.Sc. in Computational Statistics and Data Analytics at VIT (2020–2025)
 - 🧠 Fun Fact: I make models not only smart—but also deployable!

 ---